Skip to Main Content

 To be considered for an art scholarship, you must submit both of the following applications:

 A separate art portfolio and short writing sample will serve as your application for an art scholarship.
-The portfolio and writing sample must be emailed to .
+The portfolio and writing sample must be emailed to [email protected].
 Do not send anything through the mail.
-Note that the portfolio has three components: previous original artwork, four images that we request you to create specifically for the application (the "home exam") and a short informal essay.

 1. Portfolio of Artwork

 10–15 images of your original artwork.
 Please make all efforts to adequately light and photograph your images to best represent your work.
 Images must be attached as a PDF.
-Please name the files as follows: last name, underscore, first name, underscore, # (e.g. West_David_01.pdf, West_David_02.pdf, etc).
+Please name the files as follows: last name, underscore, first name, underscore, # (e.g. Deddo_Greg_01.pdf, Deddo_Greg_02.pdf, etc).
 The enumeration should correspond to a separately attached inventory list providing the title of the work, size and medium.
 If you wish to send your images in a collated PDF be sure to provide all pertinent information as captions with the submitted images.
-If you have any questions or issues with this process, please contact [email protected].

 These 10–15 images may include: